Marne di Monte Serrone: Fossil content

 The biota of the formation comprise mostly marine microinvertebrates and algae, with the presence of ammonites and abundant pollen in the Middle Toarcian sections.
 Nanoplankton is one of the most representative finds of the layers, appearing deposited with interruptions, probably due to changes on the oxygen content of the sea floor.
 Phytoplankton includes abundant dinoflagellate cysts and acritarchs, specially the genus Micrhystridium.
 There registered a transgression on the sea level on the Lower Toarcian, with a rise, giving the Umbria-Marche Basin pelagic conditions, and a regression during the Middle Toarcian.
 Those changes implicate the disappearance of genera of dinoflagellates from the strata to be replaced with new ones.
-Some dinoflagellate genera such as Mendicodinium are more abundant in the Marne di Monte Serrone than in any other unit discovered until 1997.
+Some dinoflagellate genera such as Mendicodinium are more abundant, being the dominant palynological residue recovered in some samples.

 Foraminiferal analysis had been done, revealing changes in the salinity, with Spirillina as the most abundant genus found, followed by Prodentalina, Eoguttulina, Lenticulina, Nodosaria, Lingulonodosaria and Pseudonodosaria.
 Invertebrate remains are mainly brachiopods (Pseudokingena, Nannirhynchia and Lokutella, among others) and ammonites; Eodactylites, Pleuroceras, Canavaria, Trinacrioceras, Lioceratoides, and Praepolyplectus as predominant genera.

-Other marine fauna includes Holothuriidan Sclerites, unidentified crinoids, fragmentary asteroideans and fish teeth, similar to the genera Saurostomus and Dapedium.
+Other marine fauna includes Holothuriidan Sclerites, unidentified crinoids, fragmentary asteroideans and fish teeth & complete specimens, including the genus Leptolepis.

 There are terrestrial fossils and sediments, specially clay.
 The main source area for the clay could have been the palaeosoils developed on the Carbonate Latium-Abruzzo Platform, although more recent studies prove a continental origin.
 The Main fossils from terrestrial deposits are plant Pollen, mostly Pteridophyta spores and Circumpolles, and Palynomacerals.
 The genera includes Leptolepidites (Lycopsida) spp., Trilites (Filicopsida) spp., Ischyosporites (Pteridopsida) spp. or Foveosporites (Selaginellaceae) spp. and others less abundant, such as the genus Callialasporites (Coniferales).
 There is a curious reduction of the Cheirolepidiaceae genus Classopollis, abundant on coeval associations from northern Europe, Portugal, northeast Italy and Israel, as a possible effect of paleoclimatic changes.

-In 2019 was recovered that Marne di Monte Serrone seashore section was part of the now lost continent of Greater Adria, with the confirmation of a continental origin for the plant matter, as was proposed in 1997.
+Megaflora

+Several plant leaves and fragments of wood were not identified.